 Introduction: Industrial End Tables

-I recently moved into an apartment with a relatively small bedroom, and couldn't find any small end tables I liked at all.
-Of course that means time to make some so they could be exactly what I wanted!
+I recently moved into an apartment with a relatively small bedroom, and couldn't find any small end tables I liked.
+Of course that means time to make some, so they could be exactly what I wanted!
 I love the industrial rustic look that is oh so popular right now, and went with angle steel and redwood.
 These were relatively simple to make, but between sanding time and curing time they weren't as quick as I'd initially hoped.
-Still I'm quite happy with them and they fit well in my small space.
+Still, I'm quite happy with them, and they fit well in my small space.

 Step 1: Cut Steel